 DRP models that incorporate input uncertainty have been developed; albeit, their breadth of use are limited.
-Singh and Sandborn (2006) developed a DRP model and tool called the mitigation of obsolescence cost analysis (MOCA) which is a discrete event simulator that models input uncertainty using the Monte Carlo method.
+Singh and Sandborn (2006) developed a DRP model and tool called the Mitigation of Obsolescence Cost Analysis (MOCA) which is a discrete event simulator that models input uncertainty using the Monte Carlo method.
 Currently, it does not provide the probability of a design refresh plan not satisfying all constraints (i.e., probability of failure) nor does it cost design refresh plans that violate constraints (Singh and Sandborn, 2006).
-The DRP model developed by Kumar and Saranga (2010) includes input uncertainty by utilising a restless bandit model that is equivalent to a Markov decision process; however, it makes the assumption that once a component is redesigned (i.e., design refresh) it can be procured indefinitely (Kumar and Saranga, 2010).
+The DRP model developed by Kumar and Saranga (2010) includes input uncertainty by utilizing a restless bandit model that is equivalent to a Markov decision process; however, it makes the assumption that once a component is redesigned (i.e., design refresh) it can be procured indefinitely (Kumar and Saranga, 2010).
 This assumption confines the model's applicability to a limited set of problems.
 Neither of these DRP models accommodates constraints on the timing of design refreshes.

-For an example of input uncertainty, consider Figure 2, which shows normal distributions modelling the probability density values for the design refresh date, the component obsolescence date, and the production date, which are all independent events.
+For an example of input uncertainty, consider Figure 2, which shows normal distributions modeling the probability density values for the design refresh date, the component obsolescence date, and the production date, which are all independent events.
 In Figure 2, consider a constraint that requires the design refresh date to be on or after the component obsolescence date but before the production date.
 In order to determine the probability that the design refresh date will satisfy the constraint, a probability aggregate needs to be created.
-To find the probability that $d{Obsolescence} < d{Refresh} < d{Production}$ then the following probability aggregate is:
+To find the probability that dobsolescence < dRefresh < dProduction then the following probability aggregate is:

-$$P{l} = P(d{Obsolescence} < d{Refresh}) P(d{Refresh} < d{Production}) P(d{Obsolescence} < d{Production})$$ (10)
+$$P{I} = P\left(d{Obsolescence} < d{Refresh}\right) P\left(d{Refresh} < d{Production}\right) P\left(d{Obsolescence} < d{Production}\right)$$ (10)

-Figure 2 Example of normal distributions used to model input uncertainty of the DRP problem (see online version for colours)

-Note: The dots located on each curve are an example of sampling the random input values from each distribution.
+Figure 2 Example of normal distributions used to model input uncertainty of the DRP problem.
+The dots located on each curve are an example of sampling the random input values from each distribution.

 A less efficient but more versatile method for approximating the probability that a design refresh plan will satisfy the constraints is to use a Monte Carlo method.
-The Monte Carlo method used randomly samples each variables' and parameters' distribute onto get a sample set, generates new constraints using the sampled data from each sample set, and then performs a Bernoulli trial using the constraints satisfied or unsatisfied as the success or failure outcome, respectively.
+The Monte Carlo method used randomly samples each variables' and parameters' distribution to get a sample set, generates new constraints using the sampled data from each sample set, and then performs a Bernoulli trial using the constraints satisfied or unsatisfied as the success or failure outcome, respectively.

-The number of sample sets (N), and the number of times a sampled refresh plan fails (N_f) to satisfy the generated constraints can be used to calculate a mean probability of failure (P_f) for each refresh plan,
+The number of sample sets (N), and the number of times a sampled refresh plan fails $(N_f)$ to satisfy the generated constraints can be used to calculate a mean probability of failure $(P_f)$ for each refresh plan, a histogram can be created to show the distribution of lifecycle costs associated for a design refresh plan.
+This process is performed for all design refresh plans.